corda/corda/docs/source/design/data-model-upgrades/migrate-to-signature-constraint.md

 ## Non-Goals

 Migration from the whitelist constraint was already implemented. so will not be addressed.
-(The cordapp develper just needs to sign the jar and whitelist the signed jar.)
+(The cordapp developer or owner just needs to sign the jar and whitelist the signed jar.)

 Also versioning is being addressed in different design docs.